 And in some ways, the brand did accomplish that mission.
 As Stephen Colbert put it, “We have a deeply divided nation.
 But today it seems like everyone has come together to join the protest against the new protest ad from Pepsi.”

 Not that Pepsi’s off the hook entirely.
 The commercial’s utter genericism and soft-focus take on social justice made it look deeply inauthentic.
 Because the “protest” featured was so bland (the signs read, “Join the Conversation”) and the impeccably styled crowd looked fresh from a fashion casting call, it lacked the true edginess that might have made it controversial, but valuable.
 Instead, it seemed to trivialize real political and social activism.
 To add insult to injury, the final frame, in which Jenner hands a can of Pepsi to a (subtly hot) young police officer, seemed to parallel the very real incident captured in an iconic photo of a Black Lives Matter protest.
-The image, taken by Jonathan Bachman for Reuters, depicts protester Ieshia Evans, dignified and clad in a flowing feminine skirt, as she was arrested by Louisiana police in full riot gear.
+The image, taken by Jonathan Bachman for Reuters, depicts protester Ieshia Evans, standing tall and dignified in a flowing, feminine skirt as she was arrested by police in full riot gear.
 Any comparison between the two images, to say the least, was not flattering to Pepsi.

 But the brand’s fast reaction was a timely reminder of the value of a sincere public apology.
 Companies shouldn’t need to be reminded, but the authentic mea culpa is rare lately.
 Pepsi’s statement struck the right notes.

 It acted quickly.
 Given the ad’s obvious cost, it must have been tempting to delay action in the hope that the furor might subside.
 Killing your darlings is hard.
 But an hour is like a week in today’s news cycle.
 A slower decision would only have prolonged the pain, and Pepsi was smart to recognize that fact.